pallavisatyapalli/CSS-animation/README.md

-# 3D Rotating Dragon Carousel with Centered Model
+# 3D Rotating Dragon Carousel

 ## Overview

-This project showcases a **3D rotating carousel of dragon images** with a **centered model image** behind it.
+This project showcases a **3D rotating carousel of dragon images**.
 It is built with **HTML and CSS**, featuring **CSS variables, keyframe animations, and 3D transforms**.
-The carousel rotates infinitely around the model, creating an engaging visual effect.
+The carousel rotates infinitely creating an engaging visual effect.

 ---